 You can set up Authorize.net as an online payment gateway or an in-person POS for your retail store.
 All major credit cards are supported, and it’s fully integrable with online payment services like Visa Checkout and PayPal.

 Speaking of PayPal, it’s a payment gateway worth a mention on this list.
 With hundreds of millions of active users worldwide, it can handle payments big and small.
 One of PayPal’s strengths is its ease of use, whether you’re an individual contractor or larger company.

 With a merchant account, you can accept credit card payments and integrate the gateway with your website’s checkout system.
 You’ll also be able to send online invoices and offer your customers a range of multi-currency payment options.

 Now that we’ve covered a few of the best payment gateway options in the US, how can you narrow these down to find the right fit?
 The answer will depend on your business type, industry, and trading volume.
 Those with lower sales volumes can choose a simple option with low monthly fees, for example.

 Cost is definitely a factor to consider when comparing payment gateways, so look at fee structures carefully.
 These can vary widely but usually include setup costs, per-transaction fees, and administrative fees.

 Another question to ask yourself is whether you need to accept international payments.
 Does the gateway accept payments in multiple currencies?
 Does it have an interface that works with multiple languages and countries?
 For companies with a global client base, multi-currency payments are non-negotiable.

 Finally, security is a key issue to consider.
 Be sure that your gateway of choice is PCI DSS compliant and uses all of-the-moment standards like tokenization and encryption.

-GoCardless helps you automate payment collection, cutting down on the amount of admin your team needs to deal with when chasing invoices.
-Find out how GoCardless can help you with ad hoc payments or recurring payments.
+GoCardless also helps you automate payment collection and bank reconciliation, cutting down the amount of financial admin your team needs to deal with.